Class: RactorPool

 4. Waits for all workers to finish

-5. Waits for all results to be processed
+5. Waits for all results and errors to be processed

 This method is idempotent and can be called multiple times safely.